Robin Padilla: Senate of the Philippines (2022–present)

 On October 8, 2021, Padilla filed his COC for senator under PDP–Laban for the 2022 election.
 His platforms include pushing for anti-criminality measures, a crackdown on illegal drugs, the establishment of federalism and legislating community policing.
 Padilla stated that he is also against giving tax incentives for foreign investors and seeks to increase the minimum income of Filipino families to encourage Overseas Filipino Workers to go back home.
 He also said he would be hiring lawyers to help him draft laws if he win.

 Padilla won a seat in the Senate, topping the vote count and breaking the record for most votes cast during a senate election in the history of the Philippines.
 He believes it was his platform on federalism and not solely his popularity as an actor that led to his win.
 Senator Win Gatchalian, who is a reelectionist and in the UniTeam alliance coalition like Padilla, has vouched for Padilla as a representative for Muslims in the Senate.
 Following his win, Padilla announced that he would hire lawyer Salvador Panelo to help him fulfill his role as senator.
-He also hired his longtime counsel Rudolf Philip Jurado as his chief of staff, Bangsamoro-based human rights lawyer Algamar Latiph as his chief legislative officer, and former actress Nadia Montenegro as his political officer.
+He also hired his family's decades-long counsel Rudolf Philip Jurado as his chief of staff, Bangsamoro-based human rights lawyer Algamar Latiph as his chief legislative officer, and former actress Nadia Montenegro as his political officer.